idodov/RedAlert/README.md

 ```
 `
 ## lovelace card example
-Shows when there is an alert and where
+Shows if there is an alert and where
 ```
 type: conditional
 conditions: